People

 As a qualified trainer John has created and delivered QQI Level 5 to 9 education programmes; working on Local Training Initiative (LTI) programmes, and for ten years lecturing part-time with the Centre for Lifelong Learning, St Angela’s College, Sligo.

-Regional Advocate, Dublin & Midlands (Recruiting)
+Regional Advocate, Greater Dublin

 Breda Stanley Pickford